IMPOSSIBLE TO POSSIBLE FUND

 RRI is a non-profit 501(c)(3) organization that administers medical research and educational programs at Rancho Los Amigos National Rehabilitation Center (Rancho).
 Donations are accepted via our PayPal link below or by check, which can be sent to:

 Rancho Research Institute

-Your donation will be used exclusively to support the work on noninvasive spinal neuromodulation and activity-based neurorehabilitation therapy in children with cerebral palsy under the direction of Dr. Edgerton and Dr. Liu.
+Your donation will be used exclusively to support the work on noninvasive spinal neuromodulation and activity-based neurorehabilitation therapy in children and adults with cerebral palsy under the direction of Dr. Edgerton and Dr. Liu.

 For any questions, please contact us at (562) 385-8111 or firstname.lastname@example.org